U.S. Route 54 in Kansas: History

 On March 6, 2020, work began on a $27.6 million project to expand US-54 from two lanes to a four-lane divided limited access expressway, an additional three miles east from Liberal.
 Koss Construction Company of Topeka is the main contractor of this project.

-Construction on the first section of the East Kellogg improvement project started in August 2015.
-The project included a redesigned intersection with Webb Road and widened US-54 and US-400 from four lanes to six lanes from Webb Road to Greenwich Road.
+Construction on the first section of the East Kellogg project started in August 2015.
+The project included a redesigned intersection with Webb Road and widened US-54 and US-400 from four lanes to six lanes from Webb Road to Greenwich Road despite the phenomenon of induced demand.
 Construction on a second project began in 2016, to continue widening the highway to a six-lane freeway between Greenwich Road and K-96.
 Also new bridges will be built over I-35/KTA, new ramps will be constructed from southbound I-35/KTA to westbound US-54/US-400 and from eastbound US-54/US-400 to both northbound and southbound I-35/KTA.
 In addition, two-lane one way frontage roads on each side of the freeway will be built.
 Construction for both projects should be completed by late 2021.
 A two-mile section of the new highway, from Eastern Street to the K-96 junction, opened on November 21, 2019.
 On April 16, 2020, vandals damaged an estimated $50,000 worth of construction equipment, which included a bulldozer, excavator and an off-road vehicle.

+In the 2020s, the US 54 corridor from Mullinville to Augusta was designated as an Alternative Fuel Corridor for electric vehicles.

 Future

+Northwest Bypass

 The state is studying a northwestern bypass of Wichita, which would redesignate K-254 as US-54.

+The bypass would run for 12 miles from K-96 at Tyler Road to US 400/US 54/Kellogg Avenue near 183rd Street.
+The project would consume 1,334 acres of prime farmland.
+KDOT began purchasing right-of-way in 2006 and by 2023, one third of the right-of-way had been acquired.
+By 2025, this had risen to 40%.
+Sedgwick County had provided a $1 million per year subsidy to purchase right-of way, with Maize and Goddard each spending $5,000 annually on the right-of-way.
+By the end of 2025, local governments had spent $14 million with KDOT spending an additional $14 million on right-of-way.

+By this time, project costs had more than doubled to over $1 billion with an estimated economic impact of only $900 million.
+For this reason among others, the project has lost the support of KDOT and has only received support from west Sedgwick County suburban communities.
+At the end of 2025, KDOT began to put together a new feasibility study for the corridor to evaluate future options.